Altavia-Insitaction/field-encrypt/README.md

 ![Insitaction](https://www.insitaction.com/assets/img/logo_insitaction.png)
 # Field Encrypt

-Field Encrypt is a symfony bundle which allows to encrypt the fields in the database as required by the RGPD.
+Field Encrypt is a symfony bundle which allows to encrypt the fields in the database as required by the GDPR.

 ## Installation:
 ```bash